Investors need certainty to shake off August blues

 The performance of global stocks in August suggests that most of the bearishness was linked to the uncertainty over Standard & Poor's downgrade of U.S. debt.

-The month ended with a four-day rally -- since broken -- and the latest figures from Thomson Reuters' Lipper show U.S. equity funds with net inflows of $6.3 billion (3.8 billion pounds) in the week to Aug 31, the largest influx for 17 weeks.
+The month ended with a four-day rally -- since broken -- and the latest figures from Thomson Reuters' Lipper show U.S. equity funds with net inflows of $6.3 billion in the week to Aug 31, the largest influx for 17 weeks.

 All it may take is a little more certainty.